Minimizing the Negative Impact of Pest Control in Bangladesh

 Pests like ants, mosquitoes, bedbugs, termites, spiders,

 cockroaches, rats & rodents are everywhere in Bangladesh.
 So, pest control is an essential part of our livelihood.
-But a big problem in
+But a big problem in Bangladesh is

-proper dosage, safe storage, and social awareness.
+storage, and social awareness.

 Integrated Pest Management (IPM) is the most effective way of pest control.
 It’s combining physical, biological, and chemical methods to eliminate pests.